Nvveen/mir/project-report/project-report.md

 datastructures that show how programming in Go works.
 Results show a marked improvement over sequential crawling, hitting a performance ceiling at about 100 goroutines.
 We then conclude the goal of this project was succesful.
-The code for this project can be found at <https://github.com/Nvveen/mir>.
+The code for this project can be found at <https://github.com/Nvveen/mir>, and all source code was written by the author.

 ## Introduction